NFrisiani/Deep-Zone/README.md

 # Deep-Zone
-iOS App that enables any earphones with a microphone to do active noise cancelling
+iOS App that enables any microphone-equipped earphone to perform active noise cancelling